shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**35. Remark: often times, Pstart=Pendâ‰œP, in which case we can replace Pstart+Pend by 2P in the formula above.**
+**35. Remark: often times, Pstart=Pend≜P, in which case we can replace Pstart+Pend by 2P in the formula above.**

 &#10230;

 <br>

-**36. Understanding the complexity of the model â€• In order to assess the complexity of a model, it is often useful to determine the number of parameters that its architecture will have.
+**36. Understanding the complexity of the model ― In order to assess the complexity of a model, it is often useful to determine the number of parameters that its architecture will have.
 In a given layer of a convolutional neural network, it is done as follows:**

 &#10230;